Thermodynamic phase transition of Euler-Heisenberg-AdS black hole on free energy landscape: Phase transition of Euler-Heisenberg-AdS black hole on free energy landscape

 Solving the above Fokker-Planck equation, we should impose boundary conditions.
 For example, we show the boundary conditions at $r=r_0$.
 Reflecting boundary condition is

 It is equivalent to

 Absorbing boundary condition is

-We consider the time evolution of probability of state distribution in the canonical ensemble, which is composed by a series of black hole spacetime for the radius ranging from $0$ to infinity.
+We consider the time evolution of the probability of state distribution in the canonical ensemble, which is composed of a series of black hole spacetime for the radius ranging from $0$ to infinity.
 The reflecting boundary condition will preserve the probability conservation.
-In the following numerical computation, we take the reflecting boundary condition at $r=0.1$ and $r=12$.
+The Gibbs free energy is divergent at $r=0$ and infinity.
+The system is in practice confined in a finite regime of the parameters from the certain finite small value to the certain finite large value.
+The positivity of the black hole mass can also be used to restrict the range of the order parameter $r$.
+In practice numerical computation, we set the reflecting boundary condition at $r=0.3$ and $r=12$ in order to avoid the numerical instability.
 We choose the initial condition

-where the parameter $\alpha=0.1$.
+with the parameter $\tilde{\alpha}=0.1$.
 This Gaussian wave packet is a good approximation of $\delta$-distribution for the numerical computation process.
-We take $r_i=r_l$ or $r_i=r_s$ as the initial condition of system, which means that the system initially is either in large or small black hole state.
-The system is in practice confined in a finite regime of the parameter from certain finite small value to certain finite large value.
+We take $r_i=r_s$ or $r_i=r_l$ as the initial condition of system, which means that the system initially is in the small or large black hole state.

+We discuss the case of the time evolution of the probability distribution $\rho(r, t)$.
 The initial wave packet is located at the small black hole.
-In Fig. \ref{aFuS3D} and Fig. \ref{aFuS2D}, we exhibit the time dependent behaviors of the probability distribution of the black holes at different $T$ and $a$.
-For example, from every panel of the row $a=-2.02$ in Fig. \ref{aFuS3D} and in Fig. \ref{aFuS2D}, we observe that the probability $\rho(r, t)$ of small black hole decreases and finally reach a stable value with the evolution of time, and a larger stable value can be acquired for a lower temperature $T$.
-Furthermore, we see that it decreases faster in a short time for a larger $T$ .
-The probability $\rho(r, t)$ of large black hole increases and finally attain a stable value with the evolution of time, and a larger stable value can be acquired for a higher temperature $T$.
-The final stationary distribution of large black hole is larger than small black hole for a higher temperature, which shows that small black hole state can have the chance to transition to large black hole state.
-In Fig. \ref{aFuS3D} and Fig. \ref{aFuS2D}, for fixed $T$, the probability $\rho(r, t)$ of small black hole increases with the increase of $a$, which is opposite for large black hole.
+In Fig. \ref{aZheng3DS} and Fig. \ref{aZheng2DS}, we exhibit the behaviors of the probability distribution of the black holes at different $T$ and $a$.
+We observe that the probability of small black hole decreases with the evolution of time, and will reach a stable non-zero value for a smaller $a$.
+However, it will go to zero for a larger $a$.
+Furthermore, we see that it decreases faster for higher $T$ or larger $a$ in a very early time.
+The probability of large black hole first increases and then decreases for a larger $a$.
+However, it will increase from zero to the stable value for a smaller $a$.
+In addition, a larger stable value of the probability of large black holes can be acquired for higher $T$ or smaller $a$.
+The small black hole state can have the chance to switch to large black hole state.
+The coexistent small and large black hole states can be acquired for $T=0.02982$ and $a=0.05$.